Qualification: A Level

 Grade 4 in GCSE Art.

-Total cost for the first year of the course is £10, which purchases two A3 spiral bound sketchbooks, together with an A1 polythene folder.
+Total cost for the first year of the course is £20, which purchases three A3 spiral bound sketchbooks, a foam board, mount card and clay.
 It is expected that all Three-Dimensional Design students will bring a set of drawing pencils, coloured pencils, eraser/putty rubber, pencil sharpener and black biro to all lessons.